 3000 years ago, on a planet without a name, Gorr lived a life of death and torment.
 His mother died protecting him from predators, and his wife and child succumbed to the harshness of his homeworld, also perishing.
 Despite Gorr's prayers to save them, and the ritual sacrifices that his family made, no gods answered his prayers.
 These events led him to curse the deities of his planet, and he was cast out by his tribe for blasphemy.

-Wandering the scalding deserts, Gorr witnessed two Gods fall to the ground locked in combat.
-One god is already dead, however, the other asks Gorr for help.
-This infuriates Gorr, and he screams: "Where were you when my children were starving?
-When my wife was screaming for your help?!...
-Where were you when we needed our gods?!" - at this point, the dead gods weapon binds itself to him, and in a blind rage, Gorr stabs the injured god to death.
+Wandering the scorching deserts, Gorr witnessed two gods fall to the ground, locked in combat.
+One god is already dead.
+However, the other asks Gorr for help, infuriating Gorr.
+Gorr screams: "Where were you when my children were starving?
+When my wife was screaming for your help?!
+Where were you when we needed our gods?!"
+The dead god's weapon binds itself to him, and in a blind rage, Gorr stabs the injured god to death.